Remote and Home Education Support

 Individual resources cannot replace a school’s properly planned curriculum, and the resources in this list are not intended to do so.

 They may be useful for parents in considering how they could support their children’s education, but they should not be used in place of existing resources which school is using as part of their continued provision for pupils’ education at this time.

 BBC BiteSize -Daily lessons for each year group

-The BBC is launching its own education package across TV and online, featuring celebrities and some of the best teachers – helping to keep children learning and supporting parents.
-There are daily programmes for children in each age group.
+The BBC has its own education package across TV and online, featuring celebrities and some of the best teachers – helping to keep children learning and supporting parents.

 Reading for Pleasure

 Look at the download below for lots of links to authors and ideas for developing reading at home.

 Gareth Metcalfe I see Maths - this is used in school too